josefs/meta-paper/paper.md

 very convenient as Haskell allows us to generate relatively high level code compared to LLVM.

+PanTHeon [@seefried2004optimising] is an image processing library which uses Template Haskell to perform domain specific optimizations as compile time.
+The main difference with our work is that PanTHeon uses the full syntax of Template Haskell instead of a restricted domain specific language.
+Therefore PanTHeon can not offer any kind of optimization guarantees.
+Additionally, PanTHeon does not use shallow embeddings as meta-repa does.

 The latest version of Nikola [@nikola] is very similar in design to meta-repa, but targets GPU computations instead.
 An interesting bit of future work would be to combine the two libraries to give a uniform